KardinalAI/gorabbit/README.md

 **Ready:** Verifies that connections are opened and ready to launch new operations.

-**Healthy** Verifies that both connections and channels are opened, ready and ongoing operations are working (Consumers are consuming).
+**Healthy:** Verifies that both connections and channels are opened, ready and ongoing operations are working (Consumers are consuming).

 ## Manager